codelerity/netbeans-installers/README.md

 Build the installer by running -

 ```
-./nbpackage/bin/nbpackage --input netbeans-20-bin.zip --config macos-x64/netbeans-macos-x64.properties --output dist/
+./nbpackage/bin/nbpackage --input netbeans-21-bin.zip --config macos-x64/netbeans-macos-x64.properties --output dist/
 ```

 ### Build DEB packages

 You will require `fakeroot`, `dpkg` and `dpkg-deb` on the system.
-If building the `x64` package, download the right Azul Zulu JDK into the `linux-x64` directory and check against the provided hash file.
+The DEB package must currently be built on the architecture it is designed for.
+Download the right Azul Zulu JDK into the `linux-x64` or `linux-aarch64` directory and check against the provided hash file.

 Build the package by running eg. -

 ```
-./nbpackage/bin/nbpackage --input netbeans-20-bin.zip --config linux-x64/netbeans-x64-deb.properties --output dist/
+./nbpackage/bin/nbpackage --input netbeans-21-bin.zip --config linux-x64/netbeans-x64-deb.properties --output dist/
 ```

 ### Build RPM packages